AraCho/phyngle/README.md

 cluster_5  C5
 cluster_6  F8,B1
 ```
+Each leaf correspond the clusters of cells which pertains different genotypes (different CNV status).
+Cells which belong to the different clusteres are in __[base name]_cluster.txt__ .

 ## <a id="CX_Net"></a> Generating co-expression network
 Co-expression network could be constructed by the correlations of expressions in single cells.